 I have a US Citizen Spouse – how can I apply for a green card?

 Despite the current indefinite suspension of most visa services at US consulates and embassies abroad, parts of the US immigration system are continuing to operate.
-Currently this includes US Citizenship and Immigration Services (USCIS), which continues to work forward to process any petitions at USCIS service centers.
+Currently, this includes US Citizenship and Immigration Services (USCIS), which continues to work forward to process any petitions at USCIS service centres.

 As USCIS generally adjudicates the initial petition for an immediate relative immigrant (spouse, parent, or minor unmarried child), these cases can still be filed at this time.